mozman/ezdxf/docs/source/tables/tables.rst

 .. class:: ViewportTable(Table)

-The viewport table stores the model space viewport configurations.
+The viewport table stores the modelspace viewport configurations.
 A viewport configuration is a tiled view of multiple viewports or just one viewport.
 In contrast to other tables the viewport table can have multiple entries with the same name, because all viewport entries of a multi-viewport configuration are having the same name - the viewport configuration name.